-We invite you to apply to our 2014 Institute for College and University Teachers, sponsored by the National Endowment for the Humanities and the Hamer Institute.
-This program, Finding Mississippi in the National Narrative: Struggle, Institution Building, and Power at the Local Level, will be held during the weeks of in Jackson, Mississippi.
+We invite you to apply to our 2017 Institute for College and University Teachers, sponsored by the National Endowment for the Humanities and the Hamer Institute.
+This program, Mississippi in the National Civil Rights Narrative, will be held during the weeks of in Jackson, Mississippi.
 Our summer institute seeks a marriage of the different narratives of the Civil Rights Movement by bringing the Mississippi and the national stories together.
 Specifically, we will explore in great depth the struggle for freedom in Mississippi while comparing it to significant events in other parts of the American South, allowing us to address the power of the older national narrative and the newer one based on community struggle.
-By the end of the institute, which coincides with the weeklong celebration of the 50th Anniversary of Freedom Summer, we will have placed the local within the national narrative, providing new analytical tools for understanding the transformative impact of the Civil Rights Movement.
-At the close of the program, you are welcome to stay and join us at the Freedom Summer 50th Anniversary Conference in Jackson.
-We will ensure anyone who wants to stay to attend will have a seat at the table.
+By the end of the institute, we will have placed the local within the national narrative, providing new analytical tools for understanding the transformative impact of the Civil Rights Movement.

 Let us know if you have any questions, we look forward to seeing you,

 Rico D. Chapman, Ph.D.

 Associate Professor, Interim Chair, Department of History and Philosophy

 The Fannie Lou Hamer Institute @ COFO